 Douglas Home, sometimes spelled Hume, and whose name was lengthened to Daniel Dunglas Home in 1855, was a famous nineteenth-century spiritualist born in 1833.
-As a youth, he immigrated to America and settled in Massachusetts, and while living there, he claimed he was surrounded by trivial noises.
+As a youth, he immigrated to America and while living there, he claimed he was surrounded by trivial noises.
 The noises he heard occurred when he was in bed and came from under tables when he was eating.
 However, perhaps, more surprising was his claims that there was also “animation in inert matter by which he was surrounded.”

 Home’s friends dismissed his claims not believing that he saw inert matter move or that he heard unexplained noises.
 As Home was sickly and nervous, “they assured him that the marvels he heard were the mere effects of his disordered fancy.”
 This negativity caused Home to begin to wonder if he was indeed deluded, but it did not stop him from entertaining and amazing his friends with dancing chairs, roving tables, and turning chandeliers.

 When Daniel Dunglas Home learned that other people had similar experiences — hearing noises and seeing inert matter move — he decided he was not deluded and that he must be a spiritualist or a medium.
 As a spiritualist, it did not take long before he became one of the most successful in Boston: He first displayed his talent in a séance where the table moved without anyone touching it.
 Newspapers reported on the amazing feat, which soon resulted in him traveling as a spiritualist to heal the sick and speak to the dead.

 As his fame grew, Home acquired many wealthy clients.
 Although he supposedly never asked for money, his clients began to offer him money, as well as free lodging and gifts.
 The Pantagraph seemed to support this idea when it wrote an expose on spiritualism in 1924: